niel-conradie/bootstrap-theme-kit/README.md

 **Bootstrap theme editing kit using [Sass](https://sass-lang.com).**

-This is starter project to help you get started quickly when making a custom Bootstrap theme.
+This is starter project to help get started quickly when making a custom Bootstrap theme.

 ----
 ## **Requirements**